W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iv-this-need-not-be/index.md

 The First Coming of Christ is merely another name for the creation, for Christ is the Son of God.
 ²The Second Coming of Christ means nothing more than the end of the ego’s rule and the healing of the mind.
 ³I was created like you in the First [Coming], and I have called you to join with me in the Second [Coming].
-⁴I am in charge of the Second Coming, and my judgement, which [judgement] is used only for protection, cannot be wrong because it [my judgement] never attacks.
+⁴I am in charge of the Second Coming, and my judgment, which [judgment] is used only for protection, cannot be wrong because it [my judgment] never attacks.
-⁵Yours [judgement] may be so distorted that you believe I was mistaken in choosing you.
+⁵Yours [judgment] may be so distorted that you believe I was mistaken in choosing you.
 ⁶I assure you this [believing I was mistaken in choosing you] is a mistake of your ego.
 ⁷Do not mistake it [believing I was mistaken in choosing you] for humility.
 ⁸Your ego is trying to convince you that it [the ego] is real and I am not [real], because if I am real, I am no more real than you are [real].